Hello all! -new X100S guy.

 |Welcome to the Fuji X Forum, the world's largest online community of Fujifilm X camera users!

-Registering is a simple process that requires minimal information.
-Become a part of the forum by signing in or creating an account.
-For your convenience you can sign in using Facebook, Twitter or Google.
+Registering is easy and simple.
+Become a part of the forum by creating an account.
+You can also log in using Facebook, Twitter or Google.